What Clients Regret After Renovating in NYC (Real Cases)

 After move-in, the apartment feels clinical in a way the client struggles to articulate.
 The living room, despite a good furniture arrangement and careful material selection, never achieves the warmth and intimacy of the pre-renovation apartment it replaced.
 The dining area looks fine when the lights are on but feels institutional.
 The bedroom, with its recessed downlights on full, is impossible to relax in.

 Lighting design is the element most consistently underestimated in apartment renovations.
-A grid of recessed lights is a lighting infrastructure, not a lighting design.
-What makes a room feel right is the layering of different light sources at different heights and intensities: ambient light for general illumination, task light for functional surfaces, accent light for architectural features or artwork, and low-level indirect light that creates warmth without glare.
-None of that layering was built into the infrastructure of this apartment during the renovation, which means achieving it afterward requires floor lamps, table lamps, and plug-in fixtures running on visible cords, solutions that work but that represent exactly what a gut renovation should have handled properly.
+A grid of recessed lights is lighting infrastructure, not lighting design.
+What makes a room feel right is the layering of different sources at different heights and intensities: ambient light for general illumination, task light for functional surfaces, accent light for architectural features or artwork, and low-level indirect light that creates warmth without glare.
+None of that layering was built into this apartment during the renovation, which means achieving it afterward requires floor lamps, table lamps, and plug-in fixtures on visible cords — solutions that work but that represent exactly what a gut renovation should have handled properly.

 The cost of specifying a thoughtful lighting plan during the design phase, including the additional circuits and dimmer switches it requires, is modest relative to the cost of the renovation itself.
 The difference it makes in how the finished space feels is not modest at all.